The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Great Glen Way Cycle

-West Highland Way and Great Glen Way combined
+West Highland Way and Great Glen Way Combined

 The Great Glen Way and the West Highland Way are two of the most famous long-distance walking trails in Scotland.
 If one is not enough, you can very easily combine the two.
 The West Highland Way happens to end in Fort William, the starting point of the Great Glen Way, which makes them the perfect match for a longer adventure!